What is Peyronie’s Disease?

 While shockwave therapy by itself is a waste of time and money healing a Peyronie’s indication, PRP / platelet rich plasma (PRP) injections and-or Priopus® shots are completely worthless.

-Stem cell injections are known to be of value to professional athletes and others in helping heal injuries by stimulating faster healing.
+These injections are known to be of value to professional athletes and others in helping heal injuries by stimulating faster healing.
 However, they are proven to cause zero healing effect in the penis beyond a brief sensation surge.

-The reason PRP shots are ineffective for the penis was proven from years of research shared by DR. Tom Lue and shared during a keynote address at the 2016 American Urology Association convention in San Diego.
+No. The reason PRP shots are ineffective for the penis was proven from years of research shared by DR. Tom Lue and shared during a keynote address at the 2016 American Urology Association convention in San Diego.

-Dr. Lue invested over two years trying to make every known variety of stem cell harvest and injections work in healing the disease.
+Dr. Lue invested over two years trying to make every known variety of cell harvest and injections work in healing the disease.

 He ended up discovering it didn’t work because of the unique, powerful rates of blood flow in the penis (second only to the human heart in force).
-He detected that 98% of all injected stem cells were completely gone from the penis within twenty-four hours and 99% were gone in forty-eight hours.
+He detected that 98% of all injected regenerative cells were completely gone from the penis within twenty-four hours and 99% were gone in forty-eight hours.

 Thus, they never have a chance to perform like they do in a knee or a shoulder.
 Worse still?
-He discovered those stem cells migrate to the closest tumor and cause it to grow at an alarming rate.
+He discovered those cells migrate to the closest tumor and cause it to grow at an alarming rate.

+No, this has proven to be an ineffective treatment protocol.
 Shockwave therapy by itself doesn’t break up plaque or heal Peyronie’s.
 PRP injections are proven to be of no value.

 Putting the two together?
 It’s going from bad – to worse.